What If I Disagree With A QME Report For California Workers’ Comp?

 California keeps a list of QMEs.
 Each accident victim can choose from the list provided.
 The details of how QMEs get assigned to a claim are below.

-Why Do I Need a QME Doctor?
+Why Do I Need A QME Doctor?

 A QME doctor evaluates an employee’s injuries and determines if they happened.
 Unfortunately, the injured employee must submit to the QME’s physical examination to proceed with their claim.
 Their examination results can create a hurdle for the injured employee to overcome.

-What Should I Expect During a QME Evaluation?
+What Should I Expect During A QME Evaluation?

 During your QME exam, a doctor working for the Division of Workers’ Compensation Medical Unit will conduct a physical examination.
 The doctor will evaluate your condition and understand the extent of your work-related injuries.